shibli786/reflection-api-java-example/README.md

 	there may be multiple objects of a Test class so we must pass a reference address of object to Filed object whose 	  field we wants to access.
   	System.out.println(f.get(test));

-#Accessing a Private Method  of an class
+#Accessing a Private Method  of a class

 	Method m=Class.forName("Test").getDeclaredMethods()[1];
 	m.setAccessible(true);